Skip to main content

 Other sustainable materials

 Another way to go is to replace oil-based polymers with bio-based plastic.
 Bio-based plastics are made from crops, a renewable resource, whereas oil-based plastics are made from non-renewable fossil fuels.
 The production of bio-based plastics also results in lower greenhouse gas emissions compared to oil-based plastics.
 This is because bio-based plastics use less energy during production, and the feedstocks absorb carbon dioxide during growth.
-The products can, therefore, even serve as storage for carbon dioxide giving a negative carbon footprint.

 Renewable energy in production

 Transitioning to renewable energy is vital for reducing the environmental impact of our production facilities.
-We proudly announce that all three European production sites in Sweden, Austria, and the Netherlands, run on renewable energy.
+We proudly announce that all three European production sites in Sweden, Austria, and the Netherlands, run on renewable electricity.
 The majority is hydropower and wind energy, but the mix also includes solar and bioenergy.

 Hexatronic C&I Systems, Hudiksvall